ayushdg/NeMo-Curator/docs/curate-text/process-data/quality-assessment/distributed-classifier.md

 - **Length-based sorting**: Input sequences are sorted by length when `sort_by_length=True` (default)
 - **Efficient batching**: Similar-length sequences are grouped together to minimize padding overhead
 - **GPU memory optimization**: Batches are sized to maximize GPU utilization based on available memory

-### Integration with RAPIDS AI Ecosystem

-NeMo Curator leverages components from the RAPIDS AI ecosystem for accelerated processing:

-- **GPU-accelerated tokenization**: Fast text preprocessing on GPU when available
-- **Optimized memory management**: Smart allocation and deallocation of GPU resources

-For more information about RAPIDS AI performance optimization libraries, see the [rapidsai/crossfit](https://github.com/rapidsai/crossfit) repository.